NickelMedia/Imposium-JS-SDK/README.md

 # How to use the SDK

-##### Initializing the SDK
+##### Initializing the client

-In order to initialize the client & you will need the following pre-requisite variables:
+_Note_: In order for a consumer to communicate with the Imosium API via the client you must have the following credentials:

 1. An access token
 2. An Imposium experience id
 3. An Imposium act id

-Instantiate a client by passing the auth token and an optional config object as parameters to a new client as such:
+To instantiate a client you must supply a valid access token and optionally you can pass endpoint configuration as JSON (this is mainly used in dev, regular consumers won't need to adjust these options).
+Declare as follows:

 `const client = new Imposium.ImposiumClient(<token>, <options>);`

-The following options can be passed in to overwrite the default configuration (aside from auth, this is only really useful in dev if you're testing instances of the imposium servers outside of production).
+_Options_: For dev purposes you can change the default Imposium endpoint, type of auth and WebStomp configuration.

 `
 {